 Brideshead RevisitedLittle, Brown and Company #ad - At once romantic, sensuous, and somber, Brideshead Revisited transcends Waugh's early satiric explorations and reveals him to be an elegiac, comic, lyrical novelist of the utmost feeling and lucidity.
 A genuine literary masterpiece.
 Time"Heartbreakingly beautiful.
 The twentieth century's finest English novel.

-The Middle Parts of Fortune Vintage ClassicsVintage Digital #ad - The honesty with which he wrote about the horror, the boredom, and the futility of war inspired Ernest Hemingway to read the novel every year, 'to remember how things really were so that I will never lie to myself nor to anyone else about them.
+The Middle Parts of Fortune Vintage ClassicsVintage Digital #ad - The Middle Parts of Fortune Vintage Classics #ad - The honesty with which he wrote about the horror, the boredom, and the futility of war inspired Ernest Hemingway to read the novel every year, 'to remember how things really were so that I will never lie to myself nor to anyone else about them.
 They can say what they bloody well like, but we're a fuckin' fine mob.

 Deep in the mud, stench of the Somme, Bourne is trying his best to stay alive.
 There he finds the intense fraternity of war and fear unlike anything he has ever known.
 Frederic manning's novel was first published anonymously in 1929.